We’ve just launched our new website! If anything seems off, please check back later or reach out to us at go@gorentals.is

 Navigating the cultural nuances of Iceland extends to the cherished tradition of swimming in geothermal pools.
 Our guide on Iceland Swimming Pool Etiquette delves into the dos and don'ts of this beloved activity.
 To fully immerse yourself in the local experience, consider the convenience of an Iceland camper rental.
 With our well-equipped campers, you have the freedom to explore various geothermal pools, respecting local customs while enjoying the warmth of these natural wonders.
-Discover the intricacies of Iceland's swimming pool etiquette, and let an Iceland camper rental be your gateway to seamlessly blending in with the locals while making the most of this cherished Icelandic pastime.
-Dive into our guide for an insider's perspective on the do's and don'ts, ensuring your pool visits are not only relaxing but culturally enriching.

-Iceland swimming pool etiquette is often a source of confusion for campervan travellers in the country.
+Iceland swimming pool etiquette is often a source of confusion for campervan travelers in the country.
 Enjoying the abundance of geothermal water is one of the best things about exploring the country – there’s nothing quite like a good long soak after a day of trekking, driving, or chasing waterfalls.
 There’s no need to be shy about it either – this article will teach you the dos and don’ts of Iceland’s swimming pools.

 Take Off Your Shoes Before Entering the Change Rooms